Participation in this project is prohibited for a US person. Please seek legal and tax advice.

 3. Auctioning Liquidity

-Instead of relying on experts and committees to solve the "Real Yield" problem for LPs and achieve the right investment mix, we can "ask the market" through auctioning liquidity.
+We "ask the market" what the fair value price of Leverage should be through Auctioning liquidity.
 This approach allows us to provide liquidity to LTs with the highest conviction in their ability to generate yield, letting the market make the decision instead of individuals.

 LTs bid for access to leverage, and the highest bidders receive the loan.
-They pay LPs upfront for the privilege of using the leverage for a predefined period of time (hence “Real Yield”).
+They pay LPs upfront for the privilege of using the leverage for a predefined period of time.
 To make it predictable and transparent for LTs, there is no ongoing interest on the loan.
-LTs pay upfront to access funds and share some of the ongoing profits with LPs (if there are any profits).
+LTs pay upfront to access funds and share some of the ongoing profits with the protocol treasury which can be used to reward LPs.

-At scale, LPs can get yield from real activity: LTs accessing LPs funds, rather than from unrelated token emissions.
+At scale, in the future LPs yield will come directly from real activity: LTs accessing LPs funds, rather than from unrelated token emissions.
 Another benefit is that LPs invest in a diversified portfolio determined by "the market" rather than a committee.
 LTs "put their money where their mouth is" and collectively determine the investment mix.

 Here is the general idea (specific implementation will have it’s own variations):